aekrylov/vic2_economy_analyzer/README.md

 >You should use **StartMe.bat** otherwise you can face "lack of memory" error.
 >
->Select patch and press "Load".
+>Select correct paths and press "Load".
 I use "Load" on autosave.v2 each month So I see how world is.

 ## To do list:

-- [ ] Upload jar files
+- [x] Upload jar files
 - [ ] Test with different environments
 - [ ] Improve architecture and code quality